nealalan/LAB-AWS_webserver_via_terraform/README.md

   - A little more cost but less management necessary.

 ## Create a Hosted Zone in Route 53
-NOTE: The hosted zone in route 53 has a monthly charge of about 50 cents.
+The hosted zone in route 53 has a monthly charge of about 50 cents.
 If you choose, you can manage your DNS records outside of AWS as mentioned in the last section.

 - Go to "Hosted Zones" and click "Create Hosted Zone"
 - Enter your domain name and click Create!